How Daily Rhythms Support Better Rest After 60

 The body responds to patterns.

 Lower lighting, quieter activities, and familiar routines in the evening help signal that the day is winding down.
-These cues don’t force sleep, but they can make the transition into rest feel smoother.
+These cues do not force sleep, but they often make the transition into rest feel smoother.

 Consistency Over Perfection

-Daily rhythms don’t need to be rigid to be effective.
+Daily rhythms do not need to be rigid to be effective.

 Waking, eating, moving, and resting at roughly similar times most days helps the body anticipate rest.
-Occasional late nights or disrupted sleep are part of life and don’t undo the benefits of overall consistency.
+Occasional late nights or disrupted sleep are part of life and do not undo the benefits of overall consistency.

 Listening to Your Own Patterns